4d/docs/docs/API/dataclassAttributeClass.md

 >This property is only available with attributes of the "relatedEntity" or "relatedEntities" [`.kind`](#kind) property.

-The `.relatedDataClass` property <!-- REF dataclassAttributeClass.relatedDataClass.Summary -->returns the name of the dataclass related to the attribute<!-- END REF -->.
+The `.relatedDataClass` property <!-- REF DataClassAttributeClass.relatedDataClass.Summary -->returns the name of the dataclass related to the attribute<!-- END REF -->.

 #### Example